sidekiq/sidekiq/Ent-Changes.md

 7.2.3
 ---------

-- Adjust ùnlimiter limiter to work as a points limiter too [#6301]
+- Adjust the unlimited rate limiter to work as a points limiter too [#6301]
 - Limiters can now use a clustered Redis client [#6288]
 - Limiters now have attr_readers for all static config elements [#6259]
 - Handle fractional values for SIDEKIQ_COUNT when containers have fractional CPU allocations,